 Accredited courses from leading Australian universities, TAFEs and colleges

-Australia offers 71 online engineering schools courses in 2026, ranging from Short Courses to Doctor.
+Australia offers 20 online engineering schools courses in 2026, ranging from Certificate IV to Master's Degree.
 You can study online engineering schools fully online or on-campus through registered RTOs, TAFEs, and universities.
-Courses typically take 1 month to 6 years to complete.
-Graduates can move into roles such as Doctor of Engineering, Engineering Manager, Mechanical Engineer, or Civil Engineer across a range of industries.
+Courses typically take 8 months to 6 years to complete.
+Graduates commonly progress into roles such as Mechanical Engineer or Mechatronics Engineer, depending on their specialisation and qualification level.

 Displaying 20 of 20 courses